flashultra/hxprng/README.md

  trace("Month : " + month);
 ```

-#License
+## License
- Apache 2.0 is used for PCG
+ Apache 2.0 is used for PCG number generator
- MIT license for all other algorithms
+ MIT license for all other number generator